hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-20

+Börner et al. (2018).
+Skill discrepancies between research, education, and jobs reveal the critical need to supply soft skills for the data economy. *Proceedings of the National Academy of Sciences, 115*(50), 12630-12637.

+Main takeaway: Soft skills are in high demand by the industry.

+My issue: I like data viz.
+However, I do feel the visualizations in this paper are a little bit too much.

 ## 2020-10-19

 Fei-Fei, L., & Perona, P. (2005, June).
 A bayesian hierarchical model for learning natural scene categories.
 In *2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'05)* (Vol. 2, pp. 524-531).
 IEEE.